sentairanger/Terraform-Monitoring/README.md

 ### Code

 The main code is found under the `terraform-docker/app` directory.
 The main application is a Flask Web application that controls two robots.
 The screenshot below shows the design.
+To use this application with a phone or tablet on Firefox or Chrome, change `mouseup` and `mousedown` in `logic.js` to `touchstart` and `touchend`.

 ![App](https://github.com/sentairanger/Terraform-Monitoring/blob/main/images/app.png)